AdobeDocs/campaign-web.en/help/v8/workflows/activities/enrichment.md

 ![Screenshot showing the enrichment data selection screen](../assets/workflow-enrichment1.png)

 After adding at least one enrichment attribute, click **[!UICONTROL Advanced parameters]** to configure how enrichment data is built.
-These options mirror the client console and are intended for advanced workflow scenarios.
+These options mirror the Client Console and are intended for advanced workflow scenarios.

 >[!NOTE]
 >